 The stable outlook reflects the fact that the ratings on the covered bonds benefit from one unused notch of collateral-based uplift under our covered bonds criteria (see "Covered Bonds Criteria," published on Dec.
-9, 2014 and

-"Methodology And Assumptions For Analyzing Mortgage Collateral In Finnish And Norwegian Covered Bonds," published on Dec.
+9, 2014 and "Methodology And Assumptions For Analyzing Mortgage Collateral In Finnish And Norwegian Covered Bonds," published on Dec.
 10, 2014).
-Therefore, if we were to lower our long-term issuer credit rating (ICR) on The Mortgage Society of Finland (Suomen Hypoteekkiyhdistys, or Hypo), we would not necessarily lower our ratings on the covered bonds.
-We could downgrade the covered bonds if the available credit enhancement were to decrease below the overcollateralization commensurate with their maximum achievable ratings.
+Therefore, if we were to lower our long-term issuer credit rating (ICR) on The Mortgage Society of Finland (Suomen Hypoteekkiyhdistys, or Hypo), we would not lower our ratings on the covered bonds, all else being equal.